-If where you’re going has inclimate weather (the Alps), make sure to travel when roads are clearer.
+If where you’re going has inclimate weather (the Alps), make sure to plan to drive in Italy when roads are clearer.

 For The Beach

-The beach season in Italy runs from Easter until early to mid-September.
-Outside of this, there may be bad weather and lots of amenities shut.
+The beach season in Italy runs from Easter until mid-September.
+Outside of this, there may be bad weather, and many amenities shut down.

-The low season runs from November to March, and prices can be much lower, but the weather can be bad.
+The low season runs from November to March, and prices can be more affordable, but the weather can be bad.
 Shoulder season runs in Spring and early Fall and is our favorite time.
-The high season is summer when families abound, and prices are high.
+The high season is summer (especially mid-June to late August) when families head abroad, and prices are high.

 By The Season